 The officer booking me in wanted to know if I “needed” my glasses.
 “Are those just reading glasses, or do you really need them to see?”
 I found myself channeling my middle-class uppity very well: When the officer failed to spell my name I did it for him in phonetics (“Echo, India, Sierra, Echo, Mike, Alpha, November…”); when I was told I could have literature on the arrest/on stop and search I insisted that I wanted it; when they asked how I was I glared and replied “bored”, and I insisted that they let me take a phone number from my mobile for my one call.
-When they asked who the phone number was for I replied (truthfully) that it was a friend of mine who is a journalist and is very well-connected.
+When they asked who the phone number was for I replied (truthfully) that it was a friend of mine who is a journalist.

 For the record: I was bricking it – but I’ve been raised with brilliant, informed, left-leaning organizations like Young Quakers and the Woodcraft Folk all my life; I did debate soc in sixth form and at uni; I regularly email my MPs and others for Avaaz/Greenpeace/Amnesty etc..
 As such, I am probably in one of the top percentiles of obnoxious people who know their stuff.
 Had I not had such middle-class bluster and composure, I’m sure I would’ve just capitulated to feeling guilty, and like a criminal, from the start.